Mounted law enforcement officers on patrol during a shift

 • Muscle soreness and joint comfort: distinguish between productive adaptation soreness and tissue stress that needs rest

-These markers help officers decide whether a given session should be lighter, maintained, or upgraded in intensity.
-Listening to these signals prevents burnout and overtraining, especially when shift work is already taxing the recovery system at a baseline level that non-shift athletes never experience.
+These markers help officers decide whether a given session should be lighter, held steady, or pushed harder.
+Listening to them prevents burnout and overtraining, especially when shift work is already taxing the recovery system at a baseline that day-shift athletes never deal with.
 Understanding what is training readiness gives the readiness-based training approach its full definition, explaining exactly what training readiness is, how it is measured, and why using it to guide daily training decisions produces better outcomes than following a fixed plan regardless of the body's state.

 What Science Says About Shift Work and Conditioning

 The research on shift work and physical performance is consistent across multiple occupational populations.
-These findings are not theoretical concerns.
-They are documented outcomes that appear in law enforcement, firefighting, and healthcare populations who work rotating or irregular schedules.
+These are not theoretical concerns, they are documented outcomes seen in law enforcement, firefighting, and healthcare workers on rotating or irregular schedules.

 What the research shows: